20 Aug 2020

 This infrastructure was further strengthened and reliability improved in 2016, as legal amendments gave regulators the ability to fine telecommunication providers up to $50,000 for failing to provide their advertised internet speeds (source).

-Bandwidths vary from 10Mbps up to 500Mbps in districts served by fibre.
-Fibre is currently available along Seven Mile Beach and most neighbourhoods in West Bay, George Town, South Sound, Prospect and Savannah.
+Bandwidths vary from 10Mbps up to 1000Mbps in districts served by fibre.
+Fibre is currently available along Seven Mile Beach and most neighbourhoods in West Bay, the Seven Mile Beach area, George Town, South Sound, Prospect, Savannah and Bodden Town.

 Broadband tests in the capital, George Town, showed that the average download speeds were just over 50Mbps, with Logic ranked the fastest internet provider in that district (source).